samenlife/community-workflow/README.md

-# community-workflow
+# Life Saver Community
-It's documentation for creating the community for helping poor people to get medications they need
+We are working on a workflow to help poor people to get the medications they need If you can help please contact icanhelp@samen.life